johannschopplich/kirby-blurry-placeholder/README.md

 ### Use a Lazy Loader of Your Choice

 Each parsed KirbyTag adds the `data-lazyload` attribute to the `img` element.
-Consequently, you can let a lazy loader of choice select these elements by passing `[data-lazyload]` as selector.
+Consequently, you can let a lazy loader of choice select these elements by passing `[data-lazyload]` as a selector.

 ### Animating the Blur